jessemiller/HamlPy/reference.md

 Surrounds the filtered text with &lt;script&gt; and CDATA tags.
 Useful for including inline CSS.

+### :highlight

+This will output the filtered text with syntax highlighting using Pygments.

 ### :python

 Execute the filtered text as python and outputs the result in the file.
 For example: